 Determining the “How”:

-The next critical part of the equation is to determine how to reach the audience.
+The next critical part of the SaaS marketing decision-making matrix is to determine how to reach the audience.
 If you have a marketing list, then email might be an option.
 However, chances are that this list is either outdated or is incomplete.
 So there is an exercise in identifying the audience that needs to happen.
 This is part of the “how”.
 Once that is complete, determine the right combination of channels that should be used to target your audience.
 More often than not, there is a combination of multiple channels and additional follow ups that will get your audience’s attention.
 For example:

-• LinkedIn + Facebook + Email + re-targeting over a 4-week period
+- LinkedIn + Facebook + Email + re-targeting over a 4-week period

-• Google ads + re-targeting + snail mail over an 8-week period
+- Google ads + re-targeting + snail mail over an 8-week period

 Why multiple channels?
 Because it takes many touches to get your audience’s attention.
 The trick is finding the right number so your message stays appealing to your audience.